Using snapping in Vexlio

 Two objects are automatically snapped together when two of their snap points get close to each other.
 This happens when you are either moving objects around, or creating new objects.
 When moving objects, you'll notice that the object appears to jump around slightly as it crosses over other objects.
 This is snapping in action: each "jump" is an indication that two snap points became close enough together, and the object being moved was adjusted to make the snap.

-When you create new objects, you will see a small white box appear whenever your mouse is close to a snap point:
+When you create new objects, you will see small boxes appear whenever your mouse is close to a another object:

-When your mouse gets near a snap point, Vexlio will display the small white box to highlight it.
+When your mouse gets near an object, Vexlio will display small boxes to highlight its snap points.

-When you click the mouse with one of these snap points highlighted, the object you are creating such as a line, rectangle, or ellipse, will be snapped to that point.
+When you click the mouse with near one of these snap points, the object you are creating such as a line, rectangle, or ellipse, will be snapped to that point.
 This is better illustrated with an animation:

 Snapping in action.